Keeping the Z Grill clean is extremely easy, and helps ensure safe and efficient operation.

 Z Grills 700E and 700E-XL models have stainless steel hopper and grill lids which look great but can stain over time without proper care.

-Polish the stainless steel with the brushed metal grain, not in circles.
-Use a small amount of cream on a soft dry cloth.
-Polish off with a clean part of the dry cloth.
+Polish the stainless steel with the cream back and forth aligned with the direction of the brushed metal grain, not in circles.
+Polish off the excess cream with a clean dry cloth.

 Do not wash the surface after polishing, as the cream leaves a protective coating which will help reduce future staining.

-Only use the polish on the outside of the lid.
+Only use metal polish on the outside of the lid.
 It is not important to clean the inside of the lid, but if you do, just use BBQ wipes or a wet cloth, as you don’t want any chemicals on the inside of the grill where it could impact food safety or flavour.
-It is unlikely the inside the of the grill will get any tea staining as the black layer from cooking forms a protective barrier.
+It is unlikely the inside the of the grill will get any rust as the coating from cooking forms a protective barrier.